-The councils' OT team will work with the grants Team, Grant Agency and the disabled person to ensure that the adaptation works meets the needs of that person and are technically feasible.
-Mandatory DFG applications can be made by owner-occupiers and private sector tenants and landlords, included Registered Social Landlords (RSLs).
+The councils' OT team works with the Grants Team, Grant Agency and the disabled person to ensure that the adaptation works meet the needs of that person and are technically feasible.
+Mandatory DFG applications can be made by owner-occupiers and private sector tenants and landlords, including Registered Social Landlords (RSLs).

 The grant limit is £25,000 and represents the maximum amount of grant that a council is required to pay, less any assessed contribution from the applicant following the statutory means test.
 Where the cost of the eligible works are more than the grant limit the council may use it's discretionary powers under the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 to bridge part or all of the gap between what they are required to pay and the full cost of the works.
-Discretionary Housing Improvement Grants of up to £15 000 are available.